THUNER-project/THUNER/docs/source/tutorials/gadi_workflow.rst

     sh gridrad_year_job.sh <year>

 Be wary that processing all 13 years will consume 20-30 KSU.
-Note that all 13 years have already been processed with these options, and are available on tape in the directory ``TBC``.
+Note that all 13 years have already been processed with these options, and are available on tape under the v46 group at ``esh563/gridrad_severe.tar.gz``.
 You can set different options by modifying the ``gridrad.py`` file in the ``workflow/gridrad_severe_gadi`` directory.
 In particular, commenting out line 102, ``visualize.attribute.mcs_series(*args, **kwargs)``, will switch off the generation of figures, and will reduce the KSU cost by at least half.